Articles, Living Gems

 • That means the operator walks away with $183,750, and you get $366,250, minus selling fees.

-It’s no wonder people are starting to question whether they’re getting a fair go!
+It’s no wonder people are questioning whether they’re getting a fair go!

 Should DMFs be scrapped?